Frequently Asked Questions

 Important context:

-MSRP is the baseline - It's what the manufacturer says the product "should" cost, not necessarily what retailers ever actually charged
+MSRP is the baseline — It's what the manufacturer says the product "should" cost, not necessarily what retailers ever actually charged.

-Discounts vary by retailer - The same drive might be 20% off at one store and 35% off at another
+Discounts vary by retailer — The same drive might be 20% off at one store and 35% off at another.

-Bigger isn't always better - A 40% discount on an overpriced drive might still be a worse deal than a 15% discount on a competitively-priced alternative
+Bigger isn't always better — A 40% discount on an overpriced drive might still be a worse deal than a 15% discount on a competitively-priced alternative.

-Our take: Discount percentages are useful for spotting sales, but don't let them be your only decision factor.
+Discount percentages are useful for spotting sales, but don't let them be your only decision factor.
 A massive discount on a mediocre SSD is still a mediocre SSD.
 Focus on the actual price and whether the drive meets your needs.

 How are retailers selected?

-Short answer: we track wherever the drive is actually available for sale.
+Short answer: We track wherever the drive is actually available for sale.

 You'll typically see prices from Amazon, B&H Photo, Best Buy, and Newegg since these are the major players that consistently stock SSDs.
 For specific products like Raspberry Pi accessories, we include certified retailers.
 And sometimes we'll link directly to manufacturer stores when they offer competitive pricing.